Asteria: Zeus and Delos

 Asteria was an inhabitant of Olympus following the Titanomachy in which the Olympians prevailed over the Titans, and like her sister Leto before her she was beloved by Zeus.
 After Zeus had impregnated Leto, his attention was next captured by her sister Asteria.
 Asteria rejected the enamoured Zeus, but he pursued her nonetheless.
 In order to escape the amorous advances of the god, who in the form of an eagle chased her down, she transformed herself into a quail (ὄρτυξ, órtux) and flung herself into the Aegean Sea.
 It was there that Asteria metamorphosed into the island Asteria (the island which had fallen from heaven like a star), or the "quail island" Ortygia.
 The island was described in ancient sources as both floating or hidden under the sea.
 It was small and barren.

 This then became identified with the island of Delos, which was the only place on earth to give refuge to the fugitive Leto when, pregnant with Zeus's children, she was pursued by vengeful Hera, the wife of Zeus.
 Hera had forbidden all places on earth to allow Leto to give birth on them, and sent Ares and Iris to enforce her command, but Delos defied Hera and invited Leto in.
 According to Hyginus, Leto was borne by the north wind Boreas at the command of Zeus to the floating island, at the time when Python was pursuing her, and there clinging to an olive, she gave birth to Apollo and Artemis.
 Delos was named so because after the birth of Apollo it became visible and apparent to the world, as before it was hidden beneath the waves, and fixed to the sea bed, so it was no longer floating.
-Cynthus and Cynthia, two common epithets for the twin gods in antiquity, were derived from Mt Cynthus, a mountain on the island.
+Cynthius and Cynthia, two common epithets for the twin gods in antiquity, were derived from Mt Cynthus, a mountain on the island.

 Hera, despite being enraged that Asteria had defied her and allowed Leto to give birth to the products of Zeus' liaison, did no harm to Asteria, out of respect for her for not sleeping with Zeus when he chased her, and instead preferring the sea over him, thus not further defiling Hera's marriage.
 Asteria's power to withstand Hera's threats seems to stem from her parentage as the daughter of two Titans.